peppermintbird/peppermintbird/README.md

 ### 🌱 About me

-> Survived on this pale blue dot, and became an educator and Computational Neuroscience enthusiast.
+> Survived on this pale blue dot, and became an educator and data science enthusiast.

 **Background:** I'm studying Foreign Languages, Language Science, and Data Science.